Our Team at Brain Injury NZ

 Associate Professor AUT, Neuropsychology programme Lead, Brain Injury Waikato – Executive Board Chairperson

 Kelly is an NZ Registered Psychologist, with extensive experience in the neuropsychological assessment of infants and children.
+She coordinates the Paediatric TBI Consortium and has particular interests in child outcomes following mild TBI.

 Arnold Andrews